 What to do if you are concerned about these chances.

-Ask your family doctor or psychiatrist to refer you to the local Medical Genetics department for a genetic counseling appointment.
+Ask your family doctor or psychiatrist to refer you to the local Medical Genetics department for a genetic counselling appointment.

-Genetic counseling is a communication process.
-A genetic counselor will take a detailed family history and then try to help you understand the illness in your family, appreciate the way genes contribute to the disorder, understand the recurrence risks, and work through decisions appropriate to both you and your families' goals.
-Genetic counseling does NOT tell people how to live their lives, nor does it make reproductive decisions for people.
+Genetic counselling is a communication process.
+A genetic counsellor will take a detailed family history and then try to help you understand the illness in your family, appreciate the way genes contribute to the disorder, understand the recurrence risks, and work through decisions appropriate to both you and your families’ goals.
+Genetic counselling does NOT tell people how to live their lives, nor does it make reproductive decisions for people.

 Looking to the future in Medicine